Exclusive: Exercise? I get more than people think, Trump says

 “I guess they all realized they’re going to have to leave it to a president that scored the highest on tests.
 What can I tell you?” he said.

+He said he had impressed medical staff with his recent performance on a treadmill, regular workouts or not.

+“I was on a treadmill for the first time actually in quite a while, and it was at a very steep angle, and I was there for a very long time,” he said.
+“They were surprised.
+And they said, ‘Well you can stop now, that’s amazing.’
+And I said, ‘I can go much longer than this if you want me to.'”

-Regarding his physical health, he said he had dieted successfully before.
+Trump said he had dieted successfully before.

 “I’ve always been more of a believer in diet ‘cause I‘m strong, you know?
 I hit the ball far.
 I mean, I‘m strong, physically,” he said.